-Our expenditures are subject to additional uncertainties, including the terms and timing of regulatory approvals, and the expense of filing, prosecuting, defending, and enforcing any patent claims or other intellectual property rights.
+Our expenditures are subject to additional unexpected results from our clinical trials.
 We may never succeed in achieving regulatory approvals for our product candidates.
 We may obtain unexpected results from our clinical trials.
-We may velect to discontinue, delay, or modify clinical trials of our product candidates.
+We may elect to discontinue, delay, or modify clinical trials of our product candidates.
 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those that we eurently anticipate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those that we currently anticipate, or if we experience significant delays in enrollment in any of our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
 Product commercialization will take several years and millions of dollars in development costs.